my-pwa-apps/DirkJanApp/ORIENTATION_LOCK_FEATURE.md

-# Orientation Lock & Device Rotation Feature
+# Orientation Lock Feature

 ## Overview
-The app now locks to portrait orientation and automatically triggers the comic rotation feature when the device is rotated to landscape.
+The app now locks to portrait orientation, preventing the entire UI from rotating when the device is tilted.
+This provides a stable, consistent interface while users can still manually rotate comics for better viewing.

 ## Changes Made